-- BEEF UP TRANSOM WITH FIBERGLASS Generally not necessary for offshore capable boats.
+• BEEF UP TRANSOM WITH FIBERGLASS - Generally not necessary for offshore capable boats.
 However, if there is any transom flex or potential for flex under load, the likelihood for failure is high, especially in the worst of conditions.
-Beef up the section of the transom with more fiberglass or use large, single piece, heavy gauge metal backing plate. - M10 TRANSOM MOUNTING BOLTS You will need to source 4 Mounting Bolts...
-6 if you have the A bracket.
-The length required is dependant on the thickness of your pads, the transom, and the backing plate.
-Use metric M10 or non-metric 3/8" bolts (if you have a choice the metric M10 is the better of the two, a bit thicker, although we have no history of either breaking).
-The bolts must be marine grade made of 316 or A4 stainless steel.
+Beef up the section of the transom with more fiberglass or use large, single piece, heavy gauge metal backing plate.

+- M10 TRANSOM MOUNTING BOLTS Unless Backing Plate Kits are ordered from us, you will need to source four Mounting Bolts as well...
+Six if you have the A bracket.
+The length required is dependant on 'the sandwich' - the thickness of your pads, thickness of the transom, and the backing plate.
+Use metric M10 or non-metric 3/8" bolts (if you have a choice the metric M10 is the better of the two, a bit thicker).
+The bolts must be marine grade - made of 316 or A4 stainless steel. - The Backing Plate Kit we offer includes one 8mm thick aluminum plate and two M10 x 150mm Bolt Sets, fully threaded